 When I finally moved out of home, it was to Hawthorn.
-Initially I was still working in Burwood East, and the commute was an easy tram ride, but the flat we had was planned to be midway between there and the city, which became useful once work moved into town.
+Initially I was still working in Burwood East, and the commute was an easy tram ride, from the flat we rented which was midway between there and the city — which became useful once work moved into town.
 Cutting through the back streets, it was about a 6-7 minute walk to the station (ditto at the other end to work in Collins Street).

 If there was a big gap in the trains (as there often was just after 6pm when coming home) the 70 tram was almost as quick as the train.

 The commute got a tad more complex when I changed jobs to St Kilda Road, and met the perils of the peak hour St Kilda Road tram crush — yes, even back then.

 To the untrained eye, Hawthorn has changed very little since then.
 You see it in television adverts every now and again, and I’m not surprised to see it’s heritage listed.